msangel/msangel.github.io/_drafts/docker.md

 Client is usually CLI app.
 Daemon is accessible via socket connection(TCP or UNIX) and simply provide controlling API.
 The client may, but does not have to, be on the same machine as the daemon.

 Terminology:
--   Host(also docker server) - the machine that is running the containers.
+-   **Host**(also docker server) - the machine that is running the containers.

--   Image - a hierarchy of files, with
-    meta-data for how to run a container.
+-   Image - a hierarchy of files, with meta-data for how to run a container.
 They are read-only.
 This give:
 	-   many instances of the same
 	-   you don't afraid of crashes

--   Container - a contained running process,
-    started from an image.
+-   Container - a contained running process, started from an image.
 -   Registry - a repository of images.
-It's a service that
-    enables users to push images to it, make them public or
-    private, and pull different images, all using the
-    docker client CLI.
-Docker hub is a docker image registry
-    provided by Docker, Inc itself.
-Alternatively, you can
-    host your own docker registry.
+It's a service that enables users to push images to it, make them public or private, and pull different images, all using the docker client CLI.
+Docker hub is a docker image registry provided by Docker, Inc itself.
+Alternatively, you can host your own docker registry.
 -   Volume - storage outside the container.
 -   Dockerfile - a script for creating images.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzQ3NjA5ODgsLTIxNDk4MTY2MCw3OT
-AwMzgxMTIsLTk4MjE0NzcyNSwtODk0MzI3Mjc1LC0yMTQyNTQz
-MjQ1LDY0MDUwNjY1NCwtMjAwMjA0NTI1OSwxODY2MzQzMDE1LC
-0yMDAyMDQ1MjU5LC0yMDAyMDQ1MjU5LDU0ODExNDI1NCwtODg0
-MDQxMDY2LC0yMDkyODg4NzY4LC05NDkxNTEwOTMsLTE2NzA3ND
-AyNzIsNzY3OTY4Nzk2LC0yMjkyODIwMDAsMzE4MDEzNjI2LC0z
-MTA3NDQ3NDddfQ==
+eyJoaXN0b3J5IjpbLTE4ODY5NDA4ODAsLTEzMzQ3NjA5ODgsNz
+kwMDM4MTEyLC05ODIxNDc3MjUsLTg5NDMyNzI3NSwtMjE0MjU0
+MzI0NSw2NDA1MDY2NTQsLTIwMDIwNDUyNTksMTg2NjM0MzAxNS
+wtMjAwMjA0NTI1OSwtMjAwMjA0NTI1OSw1NDgxMTQyNTQsLTg4
+NDA0MTA2NiwtMjA5Mjg4ODc2OCwtOTQ5MTUxMDkzLC0xNjcwNz
+QwMjcyLDc2Nzk2ODc5NiwtMjI5MjgyMDAwLDMxODAxMzYyNiwt
+MzEwNzQ0NzQ3XX0=
 -->